MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 Today we are going to learn about how to use OAuth to secure our API.

 ## Learning Objectives
-* Understand JWT tokens
+* Understand the limitations of Basic Auth
-* Understand the OAuth flow
+* Understand OAuth and how it is used to secure website and APIs
-* Understanding the advantages of OAuth over Basic Auth
+* Understand the structure and purpose of JWT
 * Implement OAuth using Auth0

 ## Before we start